How Much Antioxidants Do You Need Per Day?: Superfoods and Supplements to Hit Your Optimal Intake

 3. Antioxidants can help to preserve eye health

 One of the biggest factors in our quality of life as we age is maintaining our vision.
 Antioxidants often come up when we discuss the health of our eyes and clinical research supports this.
-A six-year clinical trial found that a combination of antioxidants (vitamin C, 500 mg; vitamin E, 400 IU; and beta carotene, 15 mg, 80 mg of zinc) reduced the risk of developing age-related eye disease by 25 percent.
+A six-year clinical trial found that a combination of antioxidants (vitamin C, 500 mg; vitamin E, 400 IU; and beta carotene, 15 mg, and zinc 80 mg) reduced the risk of developing age-related eye disease by 25 percent.
 (NIH

 4. Antioxidants may help with healthy aging overall